 Increasingly in the last decades, scholars have written about the limits of interpretation, and in some cases implied that it is something that can be overcome.
 One could think of a range of different forms of post- and anti-hermeneutic criticism such as media archaeology (Ernst, Kittler; Flusser; Parikka); speculative realism and object-oriented ontology (Bryant; Harman; Meillassoux); surface reading (Best and Marcus; Sedgwick; Sontag), and quantitative formalism (Moretti; Allison et al.).
 Recent forms of ‘distant reading’ in Digital Humanities, experiments in machine reading, critiques of historicism, and narratives of the ‘turn away from the linguistic turn,’ all present important alternatives to the practice of interpreting individual texts and objects.

-We aim to reevaluate, and revalue, our rich hermeneutic tradition by bringing it into dialogue with material or quantitative approaches.
+Digital Hermeneutics aims to reevaluate and revalue the rich hermeneutic tradition by bringing it into dialogue with material or quantitative approaches.
 How do digital media resist or problematize hermeneutic approaches, and can we adapt our interpretative toolkits to such objects?
 Framed by these concerns and questions, we design and teach courses, organize events, and publish articles.
-Currently, we are working on a project entitled Encountering Authenticity: Towards an Onto-Epistemology of Authentic Experiences.